-In December 2016, our compensation committee modified the LTIP to allow grants of service- and performance-based cash awards in lieu of, or in addition to, equity awards to our senior corporate leaders, practice leaders, and key revenue generators.
+In December 2016, our compensation committee modified the long-term incentive program, or "LTIP," to allow grants of service- and performance-based cash awards in lieu of, or in addition to, equity awards to our senior corporate leaders, practice leaders, and key revenue generators.
 The compensation committee of our Board of Directors is responsible for approving all cash and equity awards under the LTIP.
-We expect to fund any cash payments from existing cash resources, cash generated from operations, or borrowings available on our revolving credit facility.
+We expect to fund any cash payments from existing cash resources, cash generated from operations, or borrowings on our revolving credit facility.